-In order to secure a conviction for Cruelty to Children in the First Degree, the government must prove beyond a reasonable doubt that (1) the defendant tortured, beat, or willfully maltreated a child under the age of 18 years old; (2) the defendant did so intentionally or recklessly; (3) the child sustained injury as a result of the defendant’s conduct; and (4) the conduct was not justified as a reasonable use of parental discipline.
+In order to secure a conviction for First Degree Cruelty to Children in Washington, D.C., the government must prove beyond a reasonable doubt (1) that the defendant tortured, beat, or willfully maltreated a child under the age of 18 years old or engaged in conduct which created a grave risk of bodily injury to a children; (2) that the defendant did so intentionally, knowingly or recklessly; and (3) that the child sustained injury as a result of the defendant’s conduct.

 “Intentionally” is defined as having acted voluntarily and on purpose, not by mistake or accident.
 “Recklessly” means that the defendant was aware of and disregarded the grave risk of bodily harm posed by his/her conduct.